 All items with contents up to the value of £270 must have a signed and dated customs declaration form (CN22) attached to the front.

-Both declaration forms are also available at your local Post Office branch.
+Both declaration forms are also available at your local Isle of Man Post Office counter.